-"Oats are packed with fiber, vitamins, and minerals that promote good digestion, steady energy, and healthy cholesterol," says Lexi Endicott, RD, LD of To Taste.
-Chia seeds add healthy fat, protein, and even more fiber and the berries (or any fruit, really) contributes to your total fruit intake.
+"Oats are packed with fiber, vitamins and minerals that promote good digestion, steady energy and healthy cholesterol," says Lexi Endicott, RD, LD of To Taste.
+Chia seeds add healthy fat, protein and even more fiber and berries (or any fruit, really) contribute to your total fruit intake.
 Overnight oats are great for busy mornings because you can make them the night before and just grab and go when you wake up.

 3. Lentil Breakfast Bowl